friemen/zackzack/README.md

 `lein do clean, jar` or execute `./produce.sh`.

-You'll find the build results in resources/public.
+You'll find the JS build results in resources/public.
 Use the index.html to start the frontend.

 ### To use cljsbuild auto and develop without REPL connection

 `lein with-profile auto do, cljsbuild auto` or execute `./auto.sh`.

-You'll find the build results in resources/public.
+You'll find the JS build results in resources/public.
 Use the testindex.html to start the frontend.